mzivic7/pi-btconf/README.md

 To install, run following commands:
 ```
 git clone https://github.com/mzivic7/pi-btconf.git
+cd pi-btconf
-sudo pi-btconf/install.sh
+sudo install.sh
 ```
 This will install all dependancies and configure service that waits for button input.

 ## Usage
 Pair raspberry pi with second device.
 Connect button to GPIO pin 3 and gnd (can be changed).
 To start pi-btconf, push button twice under 0.5 seconds.
 This will also terminate pi-btconf if it is active and turn off bluetooth.
 Pi-btconf will turn on bluetooth if it is off.
+Default network manager (dhcpcd) is required in order for network configuratin to work.

 On second device any terminal that communicates over bluetooth RFCOMM protocol will work.
 There are many apps designed for android bluetooth RFCOMM (like [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm)).

 ## Features